 GetFPV: https://oscarliang.com/product-j8tr

-The ISDT Q6 Nano (full review) offers incredible portability and affordability in a compact package.
+The SkyRC B6neo (full review) offers incredible portability and affordability in a compact package.
 With a 200W output, it can efficiently charge up to six (4S 1500mAh) batteries simultaneously in under an hour using a parallel charging board.
+It can also be powered via USB-C by a PD3.0 power supply.
 Its performance-to-price ratio is truly impressive.
-Although it only has a single charging port and operates on DC input voltage, its lightweight design makes it perfect for field charging.
+Its lightweight design makes it perfect for travel and field charging.

 If you’re looking for an affordable and straightforward charger that works right out of the box, the iSDT 608AC 200W AC/DC Charger (Full Review) is a great option.